As a registered celebrant, and practicing priestess, I offer ceremonies that celebrate life & our earth.

 Five years later, I began to lead my own ceremonies, working with many different people who all walked their own paths with passion and truth.
 I began to understand what would work in a ceremony, and what wouldn’t.
 Those early forays into leading ceremony were important learning experiences for me.
 That, and the patience of my beloved friends as we tried many different things to see what would truly enhance the intensity of a ceremony.

 While my ceremonial experience grew, I was still living a separate life in the corporate world.
 I felt the dissonance between these two lives – one with uniforms and policy manuals and staff meeting minutes; the other with sometimes simple, other times elaborate ceremonies by moon rises and sunrises.

-In 2017 I made a big decision, and I left the corporate world, dedicating myself fully to ceremony.
+In 2017 I made a big decision, and I left the corporate world, dedicating myself to ceremony and teaching.

 As a triple Capricorn, I love that my closest friends describe me as compassionate, supportive & curious about life … as well as focused and organised.
 I find that having a structured side to myself means that I can see the way different parts weave together into ceremony, and I can understand and see that natural flow.
 As a very creative person – musician, artisan, graphic designer & writer – I bring a powerful balance to that systemised-side of myself.
 Like walking between two worlds, I can feel the inspiration, and I can also express it.
 And I thank the gods everyday for this gift.

 As a pagan, I hold a deep reverence for our earth, and all living beings that we share it with.
 And as I try to live a life that is based on eco-ethical decisions, I try to do so with some compassion for myself too, for sometimes I stumble in my intention to do no harm to this world.

 But why ceremony?
 Because it is essential and sacred work in our modern world, and I feel called to it.